 - The cereals are cooked when it is golden, fragrant and crispy.

 - Remove the tray from the oven and cool entirely in the baking tray.
-It usually take 1 hour.
+It usually takes 1 hour.
 You can place the tray next to an open window to cool faster.

-- The cereals will get crispy and form cluster while it cool down.
-Stir in the dried cranberry or omit this step if you are on keto vegan diet.
+- The cereals will get crispy and form clusters while cooling down.
+Stir in the dried cranberry or omit this step if you are on a keto vegan diet.

 - Store your cereals for up to 3 weeks in the pantry in a glass mason jar.

-- This recipe makes 18 cups of granola and serve 18 breakfasts.
-I recommend a regular breakfast serve of 1/3 cup of granola with 1/2 cup of plant-based milk like almond milk or coconut milk.
+- This recipe makes 18 cups of granola and serves 18 breakfasts.
+I recommend a regular breakfast serving of 1/3 cup of granola with 1/2 cup of plant-based milk like almond milk or coconut milk.

-- Maple syrup contains sugar and it is not keto friendly.
-However, you can replace maple syrup by Monk fruit Sugar-free Syrup.
+- Maple syrup contains sugar, and it is not keto-friendly.
+However, you can replace maple syrup with Monk fruit Sugar-free Syrup.
 It is sugar-free, vegan and it will add the same sweet flavor to the granola.

-- Dried fruits contains sugar, don’t add the cranberries if you are on keto vegan diet.
-You can replace by dried freeze raspberry if desired for a low sugar fruit.
+- Dried fruits contain sugar, don’t add the cranberries if you are on a keto vegan diet.
+You can replace it with dried freeze raspberry if desired for a low-sugar fruit.